-All students throughout their Sixth Form at Arthur Mellows Village College will have timetabled lessons of quiet study.
-Your son/daughter will work in designated rooms which are supervised by staff.
+All students throughout their Sixth Form at Arthur Mellows Village College will have timetabled lessons of silent study.
+Your child will work in designated rooms which are supervised by staff.
 All subjects will set specific work for these timetabled lessons (separate from homework), whether it is desk or ICT based.
 This will enhance the student's understanding of their curriculum and have a positive impact upon their examination results.
 Please note, these lessons are compulsory.